marianastase0912/RESTful-API-Catalog-Product-/README.md

 # RESTful-API-Catalog-Product-

-A RESTful API created using Maven and Spring.
+A RESTful API created using Maven and Spring that exposes an endpoint  manage a catalog product.
-For the endpoint authentification, I used the Bearer method, I added one user for simplicity: in JSON:
+The configurations that you need to use this API are the following:
+ -access http://localhost:8082/authenticate to login with the credentials for the only user I added (for simplicity) and generate the token needed to access any data
+ JSON:
 {
 	"username": "name",
 	"password": "pass"
 }
+ -access http://localhost:8082/catalog, using the token generated earlier in the Authorization header (with Bearer method), to access the list of products -access http://localhost:8082/catalog/id in a similar way to access an item by its id

+For testing I used Postman.

 I set the session to expire after 10hours.

 The token generated has its secretKey saved in application.properties.
-The port server is 8082.
-To list the products in the catalog use http://localhost:8082/catalog, to list an item by id use http://localhost:8082/catalog/id.

 For the rate limit based on number of requests in a certain time period I used RateLimiter from Throttling in Java.

-For testing I used Postman.
+For security I use these dependencies: o.jsonwebtoken jwt avax.xml.bind jaxb-api
 Dependencies:
 <dependencies>
 		<dependency>
 			<groupId>org.springframework.boot</groupId>